sebastienbages/Bot-discord-bannis-ts/README.md

 - Sending simple / enriched / private messages from the bot
 - Role manager
 - Creation of surveys
-- Commands reminder
-- Log handler
+- Uses the application's commands

 The Bot is connected to a MySQL Database host by [JawsDB](https://www.jawsdb.com/) and consume the API of [Top Serveurs](https://top-serveurs.net/).